How To Use Stochastic Indicator

-Stochastic indicator is one type of oscillator indicator made by George Lane and was introduced in the late 1950s.
+The stochastic indicator is one type of oscillator indicator developed by George Lane and was introduced in the late 1950s.

-Stochastic oscillator is the first indicator used by analysts to predict the direction of price movements.
-George Lane made this indicator on the basis of the reason that the compilation market is going up, prices will increase above or equal to prices in the previous period;
+The stochastic oscillator is the first indicator used by analysts to predict the direction of price movements.
+George Lane made this indicator based on the reason that the compilation market is going up, prices will increase above or equal to prices in the previous period;

 By using a scale to measure the magnitude of changes between prices in one period to the next, the Stochastic indicator provides an upward trend in the direction of ongoing trends.

-By giving on that scale, traders can look trading signals given the Stochastic indicator.
+By giving on that scale, traders can look at trading signals given the Stochastic indicator.